Seatis/my-teaching-materials/project/reddit/frontend/README.md

 ### List the posts

-Create the HTML structure and the design of
+ - Create the HTML structure and the design of [the main page](assets/views/main_00.png?raw=true) using placeholder data in your markup.
-[the main page](assets/views/main_00.png?raw=true) using static data.
-Remove the static data and fill the page with posts using the API.
+ - Remove the static data and fill the page with posts using the API.

 #### Notes